 Many hotels in Copenhagen provide bicycles for their guests, there are numerous bike rentals and bike tours on offer, or you can rent one of the new electric city bikes for a very low cost per hour.
 In 1995, Copenhagen was one of the first cities in the world to launch free city bikes for its citizens and visitors.
 The first generation of bikes later retired, and in 2013, a brand new generation of electric city bikes with GPS and tourist information was introduced.
 Now, some 1,800 bikes are spread across the streets of the Danish capital.
 You will find them at train and metro stations around Copenhagen.
 See when BBC tested the new city bikes.

-It is no wonder that The International Cycling Union, UCI, appointed Copenhagen the first official Bike City in the world from 2008-2011.
+It is no wonder that The International Cycling Union, UCI, appointed Copenhagen the first official Bike City in the world from 2008-2011 and has been ranked the world's top cycling city for two years in a row.
 And that other cities, such as New York, look to Copenhagen for inspiration.
 Danish architect and urban planner Jan Gehl is famous for teaching other cities around the world how to plan for a bike culture.
 It even has its own term: "copenhagenization" or "to copenhagenize".